hainayanda/Impose/README.md

 ## Singleton Provider

-The simplest injection Provider is Singleton provider.
+The simplest injection Provider is the Singleton provider.
 The provider just creates one instance, stores it, and reused the instance, so the closure is only called once.
 The instance will not be released until the Injector is released.
 It will be useful for shared instance dependencies:

 ```swift
 Injector.shared.addSingleton(for: Dependency.self, SomeDependency())